Complete Costs Of Buying A House Or An Apartment

-As you would know the major expense when buying a property is the purchase price, but there are a number of extra costs that come with buying a home.
+As you would know the major cost involved in buying a house or apartment is the purchase price, but there are a number of extra costs that come with buying a home.

-Taking time to plan and budget for the additional expenses will help ensure you are not faced with any surprises that may cause issues with the property settlement process.
+Taking time to plan and budget for the complete costs associated with buying a house or an apartment will help ensure you are not faced with any surprises that may cause issues with the property settlement process.

 Home loan deposit

 Your home loan deposit is the initial contribution a buyer makes to the purchase price of a property.
 The larger your deposit the less you need to borrow.
 Which means you will pay lower monthly repayments and lower interest costs over the lifetime of the loan.

 Talk to Oxygen Home Loans about how much you have saved, how much you could borrow, whether you can afford to buy a house or an apartment and whether you will need Lenders Mortgage Insurance.